 - Free – A basic set of features including email templates, personalization and 80 integrations, with a limit of 6,000 emails per month.
 Read more below.

 - Essential – This plan removes the daily sending limit and the Mailjet logo from emails and allows segmentation.
 But that’s about it.
 Read more below.

 - Premium – A more advanced email marketing plan, with segmentation and advanced statistics, but it still has limitations.
 Read more below.

 Inexpensive Base-Level Pricing but Rates Increase Quickly

-Mailjet has four plans: Free, Basic, Premium, and Enterprise.
-The Free plan is available at no cost, while the Enterprise plan has custom pricing based on how many emails you plan on sending.
-Basic and Premium have monthly pricing and a 10% discount if you pay annually.
+Mailjet has four plans: Free, Essential, Premium, and Custom.
+The Free plan is available at no cost, while the Custom plan has custom pricing based on how many emails you plan on sending.
+Essential and Premium have monthly pricing and a 10% discount if you pay annually.
 If you represent a nonprofit, you can save 20% on monthly pricing.